solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/python/instructions/07-03-build-copilot.md

     ```python
     When asked to provide a list of products, you should:
-        - Provide at least 3 candidate products unless the user asks for more or less, than use that number.
-Always include the name, description, price, and SKU for each product.
-If the product has a discount, include its discount as a percentage and sale price.
+        - Provide at least 3 candidate products unless the user asks for more or less, then use that number.
+Always include each product's name, description, price, and SKU.
+If the product has a discount, include it as a percentage and the associated sale price.
     ```

     The updated system prompt will be similar to: